mtumilowicz/scrum-notes/README.md

 * founded on empiricism
 * employs an iterative, incremental approach to optimize predictability and control risk
 * Scrum is meant to be implemented as prescribed in the Scrum Guide
-    * for example, the five events in the Scrum Guide are mandatory
-        * each event has a specific purpose
+    * five events in the Scrum Guide are mandatory - each has a specific purpose
 * three pillars
     * transparency
         * aspects of the process are visible to those responsible for the outcome